Adrimava/Final-Project-Amazaing-Management/README.md

 Each player will be able to buy and sell different companies, hire and fire employees and relocate them to the most convenient place.
 Each company will generate different profits and each employee will have a different productivity level generated randomly.
 Employees also have a percentage of clumsiness, which will allow future updates of the application to trigger random events such as accidents that can cost money to repair.

+Waiting for future updates, at the moment there are times when you have to press the "reload changes" button first before moving on to the next week.
+This will be fixed soon!

 ## What's coming in the future?